Aakansha02/employee-stress-management/README.md

 ## Overview

-The **employee stress management system** aims to tackle the urgent mental health crisis in workplaces by providing innovative tools for employee support.
+The **Employee stress management system** aims to tackle the urgent mental health crisis in workplaces by providing innovative tools for employee support.
 By leveraging emotion recognition technology, AI-powered chatbots, and smartwatch API integration, we empower organizations to enhance employee well-being and productivity.

 ---